Judge accused of taking unprecedented measures to get death row inmate an MRI

 RELATED: Ronald Haskell guilty of capital murder in the deaths of Stay family

-In 2014, Haskell killed his ex-sister-in-law, her husband, and 4 children.
+In 2014, Haskell killed his ex-sister-in-law, her husband, and four children.

-"An entire family wiped out methodically putting people down one by one by one and, by some sort of miracle, a 15-year-old girl managed to survive," said Andy Kahan with Crime stoppers.
+"An entire family wiped out methodically putting people down one by one by one and, by some sort of miracle, a 15-year-old girl managed to survive," said Andy Kahan with Crime Stoppers.

 And she was the one who alerted the DA's Office after victim's services told her Haskell had been moved from the Pulunski unit in Huntsville to the Harris County Jail on a bench warrant signed by Judge Cornelio.